 OR, if no degree, 5+ years of field instrumentation experience required

 ISA/ NICET Industrial Instrumentation certification is an asset

 You may be required to work in a wide variety of conditions due to the nature of the operation (working at heights, in confined spaces, with noise, in extreme weather conditions)

 As this position has been identified as safety sensitive, employment of a final candidate selected for this position will be conditional upon successful completion of required pre-employment medical and drug/alcohol assessment.

 Operates the heating and ventilating plants of a school, office or other building under the jurisdiction of the Milwaukee Public Schools (MPS).
 Maintains stationary and other equipment, cares for buildings and grounds and oversees the MPS Building Operations staff.

 This is the entry-level position in the Engineering series with the district.

-Applications for the following position are being accepted by the Office of Human Resources.
+Applications for the following position are being accepted by the Office of Human Resources by 11:59 PM on Monday, November 30, 2020.
 A current resume must be attached to the completed application.
 No applications will be accepted after the deadline date and time.

 *If you have failed the test please note: per our policy you are required to wait six months before reapplying for the School Engineer I position.